vbhalla/vbhalla.github.io/about.md

 permalink: /about/
 published: true
 ---
-Vishal has more than 15 years of leadership roles across Fin-Tech and Consumer Goods with advanced degrees in Finance, Business Strategy, Engineering, and Data Science.
+Vishal has more than 15 years of leadership roles across Fin-Tech and B2C digital products with advanced degrees in Data Science, Business Strategy, Finance, and Engineering.

 His multi-disciplnary background allows a holistic approach to building great businesses and products through thoughtful leveraging of data, technology, and design.
 He has a track record of successfully launching initiatives in highly regulated businesses, leading large strategic shifts, and further enabling efficient, profitable scaling.